 For your Cloak, a good option is the Cloak of Protection, purchased from Quartermaster Talli in Last Light Inn (Act 2).
 This gives you a +1 bonus to your Armour Class and Saving Throws, making your character more resistant to damage and hostile Conditions.

-You can also read our in-depth guide on How to get the Cloak of Protection in BG3 which explains everything in detail.
+You can also read our in-depth guide on How to get the Cloak of Protection in BG3, which explains everything in detail.

-Gloves of Power
+Gloves of Archery

 Amulet of Misty Step